tsabitg23/nest-microservice-testing/README.md

-# GO GRPC API GATEWAY
+# NestJS - GO GRPC Microservices

 ## Description
 This project is used as assignment for hiring process.
 This will be the API gateway for microservice application.
 The services is written using NestJS monorepo